wilberquito/Thesis/DeepNeuralNetwork/LogisticClassifierToDeepNetwork.md

 ![Udacity](../_images/DeepNeuralNetwork/neural-network-with-relu.png)

-We solve the problem of the linearity thanks by the RELU in the middle, but now have a new parameter to tune $H$, which correspond to the number of Relu's units that we have in a classifier.
+We solve the problem of the linearity thanks by the ReLU in the middle, but now have a new parameter to tune $H$, which correspond to the number of ReLU's units that we have in a classifier.

 ## Neural Network phases